mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

-# Modular Game Worlds in Phaser 3 (Tilemaps #5) - Matter Physics Platfomer
+# Modular Game Worlds in Phaser 3 (Tilemaps #5) - Matter Physics Platformer

 Author: [Mike Hadley](https://www.mikewesthad.com/)

 Reading this on GitHub?
-Check out the [medium post](coming soon).
+Check out the [medium post](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-5-matter-physics-platformer-d14d1f614557).

-This is the fifth post (and finale!) in a series of blog posts about creating modular worlds with tilemaps in the [Phaser 3](http://phaser.io/) game engine.
-In this edition, we'll step up our Matter.js knowledge and create a little puzzle-y platformer:
+This is the fifth (and final!) post in a series of blog posts about creating modular worlds with tilemaps in the [Phaser 3](http://phaser.io/) game engine.
+In this edition, we'll step up our [Matter.js](http://brm.io/matter-js/) knowledge and create a little puzzle-y platformer:

 ![](./images/final-demo-smaller-optimized.gif)